-An undergraduate course offered by a department of psychology, sociology, mathematics, or business will likely satisfy this prerequisite.
+Pertinent courses offered by a department of psychology, sociology, mathematics, or business will likely satisfy this prerequisite.
 Singular courses that combine statistics and methods training will be considered equivalent as long as they cover sufficient depth and breadth of core topics in these areas.
-Applicants who take more than one undergraduate statistics courses will likely be better prepared for success in the UTC I-O program and the broader I-O Psychology field than those who have had only one course, although most students begin the program having had only one.
-The graduate statistics courses in our program make extensive use of the statistical package SPSS, so some prior knowledge of it will be helpful.
+Applicants who take more than one undergraduate statistics and methods course will typically be better prepared for success in the UTC I-O program and the broader I-O Psychology field than those who have not successfully mastered the material covered in these courses.
+It is worth noting that the graduate statistics courses in our program make extensive use of the statistical package SPSS, so some prior knowledge of it will be helpful.
 However, knowledge of SPSS is not a specific prerequisite for admission to the program.

 2. Successful completion of a Introduction to/Survey of I-O psychology course or an equivalent course or combination of courses.

-Many colleges and universities offer survey courses in I-O psychology.
+Many colleges and universities offer survey or overview courses about I-O psychology.
 Equivalent courses may be courses in organizational behavior, human resource management, or personnel psychology.
 Applicants who are unsure about whether they have met this prerequisite should contact the program coordinator.
 Please note that meeting this requirement may be temporarily delayed for otherwise strong applicants to the program.
 If and when such applicants are admitted, they will be required to successfully complete our PSY 5406 - Introduction to I-O Psychology course in their first semester in the program.
 This course will then count as one of the electives toward the students program of study.